qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 user@host:~$ sudo tail -f /home/eps/.eps/debug.log
 ```
 ## VIII.
 Final Notes
-- Initial sync will take about 10-20 min. for each wallet pubkey in your EPS config file.
-Once the sync is finish you may connect your remote Electrum wallet via the Tor onion service address.
+- Initial sync will take about 10-20 minutes for each wallet pubkey in your EPS config file.
+- Once the sync is finished you may connect your Electrum wallet via the Tor onion address.
-- To connect an offline Electrum wallet from a separate VM (split-electrum), you will have to wait for my guide (`2_electrum.md`) to be finished.
+- To connect an offline Electrum wallet from a separate VM (split-electrum), use the guide: [`2_electrum.md`](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/2_electrum.md).